At TLU, learning doesn't stop when you leave the classroom.

 Being a good roommate and good neighbor is important.
 The TLU Student Handbook provides valuable information about what students can expect from TLU and, in turn, what TLU expects from students.
 Students living in TLU housing are expected to be responsible and respectful, and they should expect the same from fellow residents.

-Resident Assistants (RA) are full-time upper-class students who live on the student floors and are employed by Residence Life.
+Resident Assistants (RA) are full-time upper-class students who live on the student floors and are employed by Campus Living.
 RAs help provide programming for the residents throughout the academic year.
 Students who have lived on campus for at least one semester are eligible to apply for a RA position.
 The application and selection process is in the spring of each year.
+Selection process can be conducted in the fall semester if necessary.

 Meningitis Vaccination Policy